This 2015 Amsterdam/New Zealand/Cornell shore-life study found:

 “Competition between receptor clones..NOT a biologically implausible centralized mechanism distributing resources system-wide.

 The repertoire of lymphocyte receptors in the adaptive immune system protects organisms from diverse pathogens.
 A well-adapted repertoire should be tuned to the pathogenic environment to reduce the cost of infections.

 Competitive dynamics can allow the immune repertoire to self-organize into a state that confers high protection against infections.”

 Chaos and competition for resources are facts of life observed within ourselves and in nature from ocean life down to the microbe level.

-So, why are we often presented – as a fact of life – that what’s natural is for all aspects of our lives to be in balance?
+Why are we often presented – as a fact of life – that what’s natural is for all aspects of our lives to be in balance?
 Emotional, economic, social, intellectual – you name it, we’re told that the natural model is one of “stable equilibrium.”

-In my view, two hypotheses of Dr. Arthur Janov’s Primal Therapy are relevant:
+Two hypotheses of Dr. Arthur Janov’s Primal Therapy are relevant: